TaskForceDingo/Mission-Framework/README.md

 3. Configure the framework to your mission.
 Configuration is done in the files located in the main directory, such as `init.sqf`, `description.ext` and `cba_settings.sqf`, etc.

-5. (OPTIONAL) Import TFD Framework compositions by extracting the `TFD_Compositions.zip` file following the instructions in the `README.txt`.
+5. (OPTIONAL) Import TFD Framework compositions by following the instructions in  `!TFD_Compositions/README.txt`.

-6. **Delete `TFD_Compositions.zip` from your mission file otherwise it will make the mission file larger.**
+6. **Delete the `!TFD_Compositions` folder from your mission file to reduce mission file size.**

 ---